HwWobbe/Wip-Main/README.md

 ## TtT: 2044-07:
 - -23: review NameRules in the contexts of Pages of EndNotes
+  - should these be PDFs for DiigoH filing
+    - is Ai... sufficiently reliable?
 - -22: decide how to propogate the ChatTw hybrid work
   - ...
 - -19: ( Chat.?shared.?
 CurbSide ... )LzT AjT HwW